MasterIfeanyi/react-stocks-interview/README.md

 click the link below

-Open [ifeanyi-stock](https://ifeanyi-stock.netlify.app/) to view ti in the browser.
+Open [ifeanyi-stock](https://ifeanyi-stock.netlify.app/) to view it in the browser.

 ## Problems